MicrosoftDocs/architecture-center/docs/example-scenario/networking/secure-tunneling-azure-relay-content.md

-You can use secure tunneling with Azure Relay to establish enhanced-security bidirectional TCP connections to edge devices without making significant changes to the firewall or to network configuration on the edge.
+You can use secure tunneling with Azure Relay to establish enhanced-security bidirectional TCP connections to edge devices without making significant changes to your firewall or to network configuration on the edge.
 This article shows you how.

 ## Architecture